George Dowty: Dowty retarder

 He also invented the "Dowty retarder" for use in railway classification yards, a hydraulic device that regulates the speed of rail cars as they roll down an inclined track.
 The devices are built for a specified speed, set at the factory.
 If the rail car is below the set speed, the device offers no resistance.
+(Certain hydraulically-powered Dowty retarders can actually boost the rail car's speed in that circumstance.)
 If the car speed is at or greater than the speed setting, an internal valve is activated to provide a resistance to the wheel, thus slowing the car.
 This keeps cars rolling within a relatively narrow range of speeds.

 Honours

 In 1956 he was knighted for his services to the industry.

 In 1961 he became the President of the Worcester Old Elizabethans' Association and amongst his other awards he was President of the Royal Aeronautical Society, winning the RAeS "British Gold Medal" in 1955, and President of the Worcestershire County Cricket Club.
 He was given the Freedom of the Borough of Cheltenham and Tewkesbury and was a Deputy Lieutenant of Gloucestershire.
 He received an Honorary Degree (Doctor of Science) from the University of Bath in 1966.

 He died in 1975 in the Isle of Man and although his company was acquired by TI Group in 1992, an element of it still remains as Messier-Dowty, a subsidiary of the Safran Group and Dowty Propellers, a subsidiary of GE Aviation.